dominik-jakovljevic/Blog/Network Fundamentals Day 4.md

 | 5    | FIN     | Once the connection is finished, it is then closed properly |
 | #    | RST     | This packet ends all communication.
 This indicates there was a problem somewhere |

+The data that gets sent through the network is given a number sequence that is random and is reconstructed at the end by using the number sequence and by incrementing by 1.
+One caviat is that both computers on the network have to agree on the same number sequence for the data.

+Also, in order for TCP to close a connection, it has to determine that the receiving device has got all of its data.
+Since TCP has reserved system resources on all devices, it is a good idea to turn it off once it is done doing its job.